 Lauren graduated with a first class BSc (Hons) Psychology at University College London.
 She did her dissertation research on the effects of bullying on mental health outcomes.
-She is using data from the most recent of Britain’s national longitudinal birth cohort research-the Millennium Cohort Study (MCS)-which tracks the Millennium children through their early childhood years to adulthood.
+She used data from the Millennium Cohort Study (MCS)-which tracks the Millennium children through their early childhood years to adulthood.
 Lauren is currently writing up here dissertation research for publication.

 Stephanie was a rotation student in the lab.
 She completed her undergraduate degree in Psychology and Zoology at the University of Bristol, followed by a Masters in Human Evolution and Behaviour at University College London.
 Her MSc thesis examined the effect of prenatal and postnatal environment on the risk of later behavioural difficulties, using data from ALSPAC.